AVCASA is an accredited Training Service Provider with the AgriSETA (Accreditation number: AGRI/c prov/0510/14). The following courses are available:

 The courses aim to achieve skills in the application of the knowledge.
 The emphasis is on what will the learner be able to do upon completion of the course.
 The new methodology strives for competency as opposed to only knowledge.
 ‘Competency’ is defined as knowledge, skill and attitude.

-The new Crop Protection and Animal Health Courses are structured as skills programs, each with a main focus, following each other in a logical sequence.
-These courses have retained the vast amount of knowledge and information contained in the previous course, but have been restructured in accordance with the unit standards guidelines and have been designed to optimise the ability to acquire specific competencies.
+The new Crop Protection Course is structured as a skills program with a main focus, following each other in a logical sequence.
+The course has retained the vast amount of knowledge and information contained in the previous course, but has been restructured in accordance with the unit standards guidelines and designed to optimise the ability to acquire specific competencies.

 The course adopts a strategy of continued competency assessment in alignment with the requirements of the SAQA training standards.